merledu/Zulfiqar-Core/README.md

 sbt:Zulfiqar> test:runMain riscv.Launcher Core --backend-name verilator
 ```
 After success you will get a folder ***test_run_dir*** on root of your folder.
 Go into the examples folder inside.\
-There you will find the folder named Top.
+There you will find the folder named Core.
 Enter in it and you can find the Core.vcd file which you visualise on **gtkwave** to\
 see your program running.